-Telehealth Services
+[H3] Telehealth Services

-Telehealth services are covered and reimbursed at the lower of the billed amount or MAR.
-Telehealth services are identified in CPT with a star ★ icon and in CPT appendix P. In addition, the Centers for Medicare and Medicaid Services (CMS) has a designated list of covered telehealth services.
+Telehealth services are a covered service and reimbursed asat the lower of the billed amount or MAR.

+Telehealth services are identified in CPT with a star [INSERT BLACK STAR ICON] icon orand in CPT appendix P. Theln addition, the Centers for Medicare and Medicaid Services (CMS) has a designated list of covered telehealth services.
 CPT and CMS guidelines will also be adopted in this fee schedule.
 Telehealth services should be performed using approved audio/visual methods where available.
 Telehealth services utilizing telephone only should be reported using the appropriate telephone codes (99441-99443).
-Telehealth services should be reported with modifier 95 appended.
+TheseTelehealth services should be reported with modifier 95 appended.